pittcsc/PittAPI/README.md

 ### Dining
 dining = DiningAPI()
-# Will return a list of dictionaries containing each dining location
+# Will return a dictionary of dictionaries containing each dining location,
-# and its open/closed status
+# with its name, its open/closed status, and open times (if it exists)
-# (at the moment it returns a list of lists)
 medium_dict = dining.get_dining_locations()
 medium_dict = dining.get_dining_locations_by_status(status="open")
 medium_dict = dining.get_dining_locations_by_status(status="closed")
+# Will return a single dictionary of a dining location,
+# with its name, its open/closed status, and open times (if it exists)
 one = dining.get_dining_location_by_name(u"taco_bell-schenley_cafe")
 two = dining.get_dining_location_by_name(u"cup_&_chaucer-hillman")